Your character will be formed by how you face challenges.

 But after two semesters at Mr. Jefferson’s Academical Village, and perhaps a record for the lowest possible GPA, I asked myself the question… what am I doing with my life?
 The quote from John F. Kennedy is carved into Cabell Hall, within walking distance from here, actually… “you are here to enrich the World, and impoverish yourself if you lose the lesson.”

 I drove down to the United States Marine Corps recruiter.
-He asked me how many pull ups I could do.
+He asked me how many pull-ups I could do.
 Not quite the challenge I was looking for.
 So my time with Uncle Sam’s Misguided Children was short.
 (By the way, MARINE actually means Muscles Are Required Intelligence Not Essential.)
-I have relatives who joint the Marines, so I feel comfortable making that joke.
+I have relatives who joined the Marines, so I feel comfortable making that joke.
 That’s your little dose of inter-service rivalry for the day.

 As a Major, I served as a Logistics Officer with the 160th Special Operations Aviation Regiment (SOAR).
 I had the privilege of deploying with the Nightstalkers to Afghanistan, in support of OPERATION ENDURING FREEDOM.
 I can tell you that Afghanistan was cold.